Rodrigue-K/MakersBnB/README.md

 As a host
 So my space can be rented as much as possible
-I would like to be able to offer a range of dates for when the space is available
+I would like to be able to offer a range of dates where the space is available

 As a renter
 So that I can have somewhere to sleep
-I would like to be able request to hire a space
+I would like to be able request to hire a space for one night

 As a host
 So that I can vet people